RadhaKrishn: Development

 The series is one of the most expensive series on Indian Television as ₹150 crore is said to have been spent by Swastik Productions.
 Shooting took place in Umargam (Umbergaon), a suburb in Gujarat, India.
 The series was mainly shot in front of a green/blue screen.

 Shibhapriya Swas is the set and costume designer who was inspired from their descriptions in scriptures, as well as different paintings.
 Surya Raj Kamwas is the music director of the show who composed various themes.
 There were approximately 500 members of the crew.

 Casting

 In 2017, Chahat Pandey was first cast as the lead Radha opposite Sumedh Mudgalkar while Madirakshi Mundle and Siddharth Arora as Goloka RadhaKrishna.
 They also starred in the show's first teaser, however, were replaced by Mallika Singh, Shivya Pathania and Himanshu Soni due to creative differences.

+Shooting

+the show’s crew of 180 people were stranded at the show’s shoot location Umargam from March till May 2020 due to COVID-19 lockdown in India.

 Reception

 In the first week of December 2018, it was at fifth position with 6.6 million impressions.